 We hold an annual Construction Contest where home-constructed equipment is judged and awards made.
 Our meeting in December takes the form of a Christmas party where there is always plenty to eat and drink - and a raffle is held (there is only one meeting in December, as the second would fall in the Christmas break).

 The Society enters a number of contests - notably HF NFD and SSB Field Day, where a station is established under canvas and operated continuously for 24 hours.
 This requires much participation by members - both in setting up the tents, antennas, generator, barbecue etc. and in operating around the clock.

 We have a number of keen DF'ers who enter and administer qualifying events for the national championships.

-Our Members have given talks to local schools and we have operated demonstration stations at Scout and Guide events, notably for JOTA and Thinking Day On The Air.
+Our Members have given talks to local schools and we have operated stations at Scout and Guide events, notably for JOTA and Thinking Day On The Air.